vaibhavcodess/Celebal-Assignment-Week-4/Readme.md

 ## Screenshots

-Project screenshots are available inside the `screenshots` folder.
+Project screenshots are available as .png images.

 ## Author